AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Fault Law in Ohio

-As an at-fault state, Ohio mandates that a driver who causes an accident bear the financial responsibility for any resulting damages and injuries to the other party.
-This system contrasts with no-fault states like Florida, where each party’s insurance covers their own losses, regardless of fault.
-Consequently, Ohio law requires drivers to have liability insurance to cover damages they might cause, highlighting the importance of selecting the right coverage limits to protect yourself financially.
+As an at-fault state, Ohio mandates that the driver who causes an accident pay for resulting damages and injuries to the other party.
+This system differs from no-fault states like Florida, where each party’s insurance covers their own losses, regardless of fault.
+Ohio drivers must have liability insurance to cover damages they might cause.
 This is crucial since liability insurance pays for the other party’s expenses, not your own.

 SR-22s